Frases de Georg Friedrich Händel

 Georg Friedrich Händel Foto

-Georg Friedrich Händel: 12 frases 0 Me gusta
+Georg Friedrich Händel: 12 citas0 Me gusta

 Georg Friedrich Händel: Frases en inglés